 Mounting and the watering balance

-For the epiphytic look, an orchid can be mounted on a slab of cork or wood with a pad of sphagnum tucked under its roots to hold moisture; this needs frequent misting but mimics the wild beautifully.
+For the epiphytic look, an orchid can be mounted on a slab of cork or wood with a pad of sphagnum tucked under its roots to hold moisture; this needs frequent misting but mimics the wild beautifully and shows the plant off as it really grows.
 Whether mounted or potted, the key is the watering balance: sphagnum should be moist, never sodden, and should be allowed to approach dryness before rewetting.
-Constant saturation is the usual cause of root rot, so err towards letting it breathe between waterings, and use rainwater or low-mineral water where you can.
+Constant saturation is the usual cause of root rot, so err towards letting it breathe between waterings, and use rainwater or low-mineral water where you can, since sphagnum is slow to shed the salts that hard tap water leaves behind.

 When to refresh it

 Sphagnum breaks down in the pot over a year or two, growing dense and sour and holding too much water as it does.
-Repot into fresh moss when it starts to look matted and stays wet, usually every one to two years, checking the roots over as you go.
+Repot into fresh moss when it starts to look matted and stays wet, usually every one to two years, checking the roots over as you go and trimming away anything soft or blackened.
+Do it when the plant is not in active flower if you can, and settle it gently back so the fresh moss sits snug but never tight around the healthy roots.
 The wider uses of the moss are gathered in sphagnum moss and its many uses.